 The following places are shown on the map above:

-For a more DETAILED MAP of the reserve (updated June 2016) showing those places you may see mentioned in bird records or on information lines click here to view, download or print it.
+For a more DETAILED MAP of the reserve (updated April 2017 following the December flood) showing those places you may see mentioned in bird records or on information lines click here to view, download or print it.

 2. East Bank to Iron Road

 Following the purchase by the NWT of land in this area many changes have been made for conservation purposes and additional access.
-We have now produced a DETAILED MAP of this area showing those places you may see mentioned in bird records or on information lines.
+We have now produced a DETAILED MAP of this area (updated April 2017 following the December flood) showing those places you may see mentioned in bird records or on information lines.
 Click here to view, download or print it.

 The area north of the A149 forms an eastward continuation of the grazing marshes of Cley and much of it is owned or managed by the NWT.
 Unfortunately, following the tidal surge of December 2013 the Beach car park no longer exists but there is limited parking on Beach Rd.
 Places you may hear of are: